guardian/editorial-tools-user-telemetry-service/projects/event-lambdas/README.md

 ## Running locally

+This project need AWS `composer` credentials to run the service locally.

 Run `npm i` to install.

 Locally, this project depends on localstack to simulate an AWS service, which requires `docker` as a dependency.
 Before starting the application, run `docker-compose up` in this folder to launch.